George Jeffreys, 1st Baron Jeffreys (British Army officer): Early life and family

-George Darrell Jeffreys was born on 8 March 1878.
+George Darrell Jeffreys was born in Mayfair, then part of Middlesex, on 8 March 1878.
 His father, Arthur Frederick Jeffreys, was a rural landowner, with an estate at Burkham, near Alton, Hampshire; he was later elected to Parliament, as a Conservative, and held the seat for almost thirty years.
 He married Amy Fenwick in 1877; they had four children, George and his three younger sisters.

-Jeffreys was educated at Eton College before entering the Royal Military College, Sandhurst.
-He passed out of Sandhurst in 1897, and was commissioned as a second lieutenant in the Grenadier Guards on 3 May 1897.
+Jeffreys was educated at Eton College before entering the Royal Military College at Sandhurst.
+He passed out of Sandhurst in 1897, and was commissioned as a second lieutenant in the Grenadier Guards of the British Army on 3 March 1897.

 In 1905, he married Dorothy, Viscountess Cantelupe.
-She was the widow of Lionel Sackville, Viscount Cantelupe, the eldest son of the Earl De La Warr, an officer in the Royal West Kent Regiment, who had died a few months after their marriage in 1890.
-The two had one son, Christopher, a captain in the Grenadier Guards, who died in the Battle of France in 1940.
+She was the widow of Lionel Sackville, Viscount Cantelupe, the eldest son of the Earl De La Warr, an officer in the Queen's Own Royal West Kent Regiment, who had died a few months after their marriage in 1890.
+The two had one son, Christopher, a captain in the Grenadier Guards, who was killed in the Battle of France in 1940.

 Military career

 With his regiment, Jeffreys took part in the Sudan expedition of 1898, and saw action at the Battle of Omdurman.
 He was promoted to lieutenant later that year, on 28 November 1898, and later served two stints in the Second Boer War, in 1900–1901, and again from April 1902.

 Following the end of the war two months later, he returned with most of the men of the guards regiments on board the SS Lake Michigan, which arrived in Southampton in October 1902.
 He remained on regimental service, promoted to captain in October 1903 and major in October 1910, until he was promoted to command the Guards Depot in June 1911.

-On the outbreak of the First World War in August 1914, Jeffreys rejoined his regiment, and went overseas with the British Expeditionary Force.
+On the outbreak of the First World War in August 1914, Jeffreys rejoined his regiment, and went overseas with the British Expeditionary Force (BEF).
 He saw service at the Battle of Mons with the 2nd Battalion, and was promoted to command it in June 1915, with the temporary rank of lieutenant colonel.
 He remained with the battalion until January 1916, when he was promoted to command the 58th Infantry Brigade in the 19th (Western) Division, with the temporary rank of brigadier general.
-He relinquished command of the brigade on 3 May, but was re-appointed to command the 57th Infantry Brigade, in the same division, on 21 July, in the middle of the Battle of the Somme.
-On 30 December he again was transferred to command the 1st Guards Brigade, holding command through most of 1917 until he returned to the 19th Division as its new commander in September, with a corresponding promotion to temporary major general.
-He commanded the division until the end of the war, during which time it fought at the Third Battle of Ypres, in the German spring offensive, and during the final Hundred Days Offensive.
+He relinquished command of the brigade, and his brigadier's rank, on 3 May, but was re-appointed and promoted again to temporary brigadier general to command the 57th Infantry Brigade, in the same division, on 21 July, in the middle of the Battle of the Somme.
+On 30 December he again was transferred to command the 1st Guards Brigade, holding command through most of 1917, receiving a promotion in June to brevet colonel, until he returned to the 19th Division as its new commander in September, with a corresponding promotion to temporary major general.
+He commanded the division until the end of the war, during which time it fought at the Battle of Passchendaele, in the German spring offensive, and during the final Hundred Days Offensive.